microsoft/terminal/README.md

 choco upgrade microsoft-windows-terminal
 ```

-> If you have any issues when installing/upgrading the package please go to the [package page](https://chocolatey.org/packages/microsoft-windows-terminal) and follow the [Chocolatey triage process](https://chocolatey.org/docs/package-triage-process)
+> If you have any issues when installing/upgrading the package, please go to the [package page](https://chocolatey.org/packages/microsoft-windows-terminal) and follow the [Chocolatey triage process](https://chocolatey.org/docs/package-triage-process).

 ---